ramonsanchez0213/urban-bus-ml-pipeline/README.md

-\# A Reproducible Pipeline for Leveraging Operational Data through Machine Learning in Digitally Emerging Urban Bus Fleets

-This repository contains the complete machine learning pipeline developed for the study:

 \*\*"A Reproducible Pipeline for Leveraging Operational Data through Machine Learning in Digitally Emerging Urban Bus Fleets"\*\*, submitted to \*Applied Sciences (MDPI)\*, Special Issue on Big-Data-Driven Advances in Smart Maintenance and Industry 4.0.